oncody/vue-webpack-tutorial/02-npm/README.md

-# In this tutorial we'll show you how to include vue from NPM
+# In this tutorial you'll learn how to include Vue from NPM

 # Notice we have a package.json file